 The Emperor went to inspect the original site, and found a stepping stone with a neat hole in its middle.
 This Heso-ishi ('Belly-button Stone') was deemed by the court seers to mark the exact spiritual center of the city, the very navel of Kyoto.
 It, and the Nyoirin Kannon statue, are still the property of the temple.

-As with many other Kyoto temples, Rokkakudo became a center of certain craft guilds, notably that of the sweetmakers, who were once legion in this neighbourhood, and kimono merchants, who still are.
+As with many other Kyoto temples, Rokkakudo became the center for certain craft guilds, notably that of the sweetmakers, who were once legion in this neighbourhood, and kimono merchants, who still are.

 In the fifteenth century a priest named Senke used to come around to pick up leaves, flowers and branches which he would use to invoke spiritual powers in the alcove of his room nearby.
 His flower ritual became famous in the area, and he earned much praise from all who saw his arrangements, laying down the foundations for what was to eventually become one of Japan's most enduring and popular customs, ikebana.
 Rokkakudo is now part of the grounds of the Ikenobo School of flower arrangement.
 The headquarters of this famous School are on the west side of the temple.